Cosmian/kms/crate/server/README.md

 ## Dev

-For development, you can use `--features=dev`.
+For development, you can use `--features dev --no-default-features`.
 It will tell the server:
 - to not verify the expiration of OAuth2 tokens if `KMS_DELEGATED_AUTHORITY_DOMAIN` is set.
 - to use HTTP connection

 ## Staging

-For staging environment, you can use `--features=staging`.
+For staging environment, you can use `--features=staging --no-default-features`.
 It will tell the server:
 - to not verify the expiration of OAuth2 tokens if `KMS_DELEGATED_AUTHORITY_DOMAIN` is set.
 - to use HTTPS connection with unsecure SSL certificates (it will play anyway all the process to get a valid certificates and starts a HTTPS server)